DA0-DA0/dao-contracts/packages/cw-stake-tracker/README.md

 contract.

 The `StakeTracker` type here exposes a couple methods with the `on_` prefix.
-These shouold be called whenever the contract performs an action with x/staking.
+These should be called whenever the contract performs an action with x/staking.
 For example, when the contract delegates tokens, it should call the `on_delegate` method to register that.
 Not calling the method will cause the package to incorrectly track staked